Connect with others who understand.

 The Growth of Ovarian Cancer

 If you’re living with ovarian cancer and you feel an unexpected pain sensation, it’s normal to worry that cancer may be growing or spreading.
 However, it’s important not to jump to conclusions about hip pain.
-The most likely areas for ovarian cancer to spread include the liver, spleen, intestines, brain, skin, lymph nodes, and the fluid around the lungs.
+The two most likely areas for ovarian cancer to spread are within the peritoneal cavity, a space within the abdominal area that surrounds organs, and nearby lymph nodes.
+Other potential areas include the liver, spleen, intestines, brain, skin, and lungs.

 If ovarian cancer spreads to the bone (such as the pelvis or hip bones), pain is one of the most reported symptoms.
 But overall, researchers consider it extremely rare for ovarian cancer to spread to bone.